 Munich to Neuschwanstein by train is a fantastic choice for people who don’t want to drive.
 However, since there is no direct route to Neuschwanstein castle from Munich by train, it is a bit of a hodgepodge of public transportation and can make for quite a long day.

 If you are nervous about taking trains and buses, know that it’s actually quite easy and this particular journey (albeit not as straightforward as a direct route) is still relatively simple to figure out.
 You can read my “How to Use the Trains in Germany” guide to help you understand Deutsche Bahn, how to get tickets, and more.

 Getting to Neuschwanstein Castle from Munich By Train: EXACTLY how to get there

-The Munich train to Neuschwanstein castle is actually quite easy if you have a full day available.
+Taking a Munich to Neuschwanstein castle train is actually quite easy if you have a full day available.

 - Buy a Bayern Pass.